Alexhadjer/SandBox/README.md

 ---

 ## Authors
-Alex Hadjer; Jennifer Jäger __ developted as part of the Operating Systems FS25 course.
+Alex Hadjer; Jennifer Jäger __ developed as part of the Operating Systems FS25 course.

 ---